snghakanksha/upi-ab-test-analysis/README.md

 ### 3. Selection bias in payment method analysis
 The payment method shift (COD → UPI) is observed only among purchasers.
-We cannot observe the payment preference of non-purchasers — it's possible that the nudge disproportionately converted UPI-preferring users, while COD-preferring users remained unconverted.
+We cannot observe the payment preference of non-purchasers, it's possible that the nudge disproportionately converted UPI-preferring users, while COD-preferring users remained unconverted.
 This would inflate the observed UPI adoption shift.